At a Glance

 In some cases, doctors may use other tools to determine whether a person needs further testing for obstructive sleep apnea.
 Tools that can evaluate the risk of OSA and may help determine the need for additional testing include the STOP-Bang questionnaire, the Epworth Sleepiness Scale, and the Berlin score.

-If, after a thorough assessment, a doctor suspects that a person may have obstructive sleep apnea, they will recommend sleep apnea testing that can diagnose OSA, determine its severity, and help identify the optimal treatment.
+If, after a thorough assessment, a doctor suspects that a person may have obstructive sleep apnea, they'll recommend sleep apnea testing that can diagnose OSA, determine its severity, and help identify the optimal treatment.

 What Is a Sleep Apnea Test?

-A sleep apnea test is an overnight test that is necessary to confirm a diagnosis of obstructive sleep apnea.
+A sleep apnea test is an overnight evaluation that's done to confirm a diagnosis of obstructive sleep apnea.
+The two most common types of sleep apnea test is a sleep study performed either in a sleep lab or at home.

 In-Lab Sleep Apnea Test